vinayprograms/syspec/lang-guide.md

 ## Relational Algebra

-Relational algebra opearations, the most common operations used in database analysis, are supported.
+The most common relational algebra operations used in database analysis are provided as built-in functions.

 * `projection(A, [])` returns the projection of a tuple `A` by picking attributes referred to by the indices in the supplied tuple.
 * `select(A, <predicate>)` picks only those members of tuple `A` that satisfy `<predicate>`.